 ‘Normal day to day activity’ was, in 2016, found by the Employment Appeal Tribunal to also include many skills and activities commonly required for work (you can read more details in our additional disability article given above).

-As before, the Act puts a duty on employers to make reasonable adjustments for staff to help them overcome disadvantage resulting from an impairment.
+As before, the Act puts a duty on employers to make reasonable adjustments for staff to help them overcome a disadvantage resulting from an impairment.
 Disabled people are no longer required themselves to establish that their treatment is less favourable than that experienced by a non-disabled employee.
+In May 2023 Acas issued new guidance and resources to help employers when handling reasonable adjustments relating to mental health, which you can see here.

 The Act includes a new protection from discrimination arising from disability – namely, it’s discriminatory to treat a disabled person unfavourably because of something connected with their disability (e.g. a tendency to make spelling mistakes arising from dyslexia).
 This type of discrimination is unlawful where the employer or other person acting for the employer knows, or could reasonably be expected to know, that the person has a disability.
 This type of discrimination is only justifiable if an employer can show that it’s a proportionate means of achieving a legitimate aim.